1 888 370 6765

 When taking a photograph with your smartphone, remember these tips:

 2. Create a camera shortcut.
-Your smartphone features quick-access settings that allow you to open the camera without having to unlock the device.
-On Google and Samsung phones, press the power/lock button twice to access your camera from any screen – including your lock screen.
+Your smartphone features quick-access options that allow you to open the camera without having to unlock your device; check your phone’s settings to learn more.
+On Google and Samsung phones, you can also press the power/lock button twice to access your camera from any screen – including your lock screen.
 On Apple phones, swipe left on your lock screen to open your camera.
 For more information, click on the links above.

 3. Hold your phone horizontally.
 For traditional landscape shots, hold your phone horizontally while photographing.
 Reserve vertical shots for tall subjects, such as close-up photos of buildings, or for sharing on your Instagram or Facebook stories.